aaz25/431-2021/labs/lab01/lab01.md

 is related to biology or medicine or health or science.
 Anything you can explain briefly and that you are interested in could work well here.

+Again, your response to this question (and to the other Questions) should be written using clear and complete English sentences and minimizing jargon.

 # Question 4.

-Connecting Spiegelhalter to Question 2
+## Connecting Spiegelhalter to Question 2

 In Question 2 above, you’ve been given data (D) and a very rough analysis (A), and from your own write-up have drawn some conclusions (C).
-The PPDAC approach is notably a cycle, that after a conclusion we return to another problem.
-Given what you’ve learned about the data, what you’ve seen in the analysis, and the conclusions you’ve drawn in Question 2, briefly (no more than 100 words) describe your thoughts as to what the next cycle of the PPDAC approach for this study could be.
+The PPDAC approach is notably a cycle, and so after we create a conclusion we return to another problem.
+Given what you’ve learned about the data, what you’ve seen in the analysis, and the conclusions you’ve drawn in Question 2, briefly (again, in 100-150 words) describe your thoughts as to what the next cycle of the PPDAC approach for a study of these data could be.

-Please be sure to clearly specify what you see as the Problem, Plan, Data, Analysis, and Conclusion while also highlighting how this builds upon the results already presented.
-As with your responses to Questions 2 and 3, this essay should also be written as a paragraph, using clear and complete English sentences and minimizing jargon.
+In your response, clearly specify what you see as the Problem, Plan, Data, Analysis, and Conclusion while also highlighting how this builds upon the results already presented.

 # A Few Tips

-You are welcome to discuss Lab 01 with Professor Love, the teaching assistants or your colleagues, but your answer must be prepared by you alone.
-Don’t be afraid to ask questions including during [TA office hours](https://thomaselove.github.io/431/contact.html) or after class with Dr. Love.

 # Submitting the Lab

 Eventually, you will:

--   create an `.mp4` video file for part 1
+-   create an `.mp4` video file for Question 1
 -   build a single Word or PDF or HTML document containing your responses to Questions 2-4 (please include your full name in the body of the document and clearly indicate which part of your